spatialos/gdk-for-unity/docs/welcome.md

 <!-- TODO: Image of Unity editor SpatialOS menu  -->

-(Note that while you are developing locally with the GDK you can skip building executables, since both of your workers can run in the editor.)
+<%(Callout type="info" message="Note that while you are developing locally with the GDK you can skip building executables, since both of your workers can run in the editor.")%>

 ## Uploading